Time Pressure in Software Engineering: A Systematic Review: Empirical results

-In a later work, ~\citet{perlow2002speed} conducted an ethnographic study of an Internet start-up during a period of 19 months, during which the company grew from a group of four students to a \$125 million company to bankruptcy.
+\citet{perlow2002speed} conducted an ethnographic study of an Internet start-up during a period of 19 months, during which the company grew from a group of four students to a \$125 million company to bankruptcy.
 Because of the context of Internet start-ups, the company adopted a culture of fast decision making.
 Initially, it helped the company grow, but eventually, this mentality trapped the company in a process where they believed they had to make continually faster decisions to survive.
-Over time, the pace of decision making increased.
-The managers decided to ``light a fire under the company'' to create a ``state of emergency address'' to stimulate people.
+The managers decided to "light a fire under the company" to create a "state of emergency address" to stimulate people.
 It created a sense of urgency which had a positive influence on the speed of decisions.
 Faster decisions created faster growth, which itself implied a need for faster decisions.
-This is the opposite of intuition and theory as, after initial growth, there should have been a lower sense of urgency according to previous work~\cite{campion1982control}.
+This is the opposite of intuition and theory as, after initial growth, there should have been a lower sense of urgency according to previous work \cite{campion1982control}.
 The authors justified this difference with the context in which the company evolved: the fast world of the Internet.

-~\citet{tapia2004power} conducted a study using qualitative social research methods on the role of myths in the IT workplace.
-Tapia noted that in the company, employees working in teams challenged each other and developed a ``one-up-man-ship'' culture, where employees competed to see who could spend the most time for work.
+\citet{tapia2004power} conducted a study using qualitative social research methods on the role of myths in the IT workplace.
+Tapia noted that in the company, employees working in teams challenged each other and developed a "one-up-man-ship'' culture, where employees competed to see who could spend the most time for work.
 This turned into more frequent 80-hour workweeks, as free time was expected after the next deadline but most of the time was not realized.

-In a study by ~\citet{jemielniak2009time}, a similar company culture was reported, where managers believed programmers showed their commitment to the company by remaining at the workplace for longer hours.
+In a study by \citet{jemielniak2009time}, a similar company culture was reported, where managers believed programmers showed their commitment to the company by remaining at the workplace for longer hours.
 Additionally, in part because programmers' schedules were flexible at the company, and because programmers were asked to estimate how time-consuming their tasks were going to be, some software engineers admitted that scheduling and estimating changed to guessing the wishes of managers and the customer.

 An action research study by ~\citet{borg2014ciar} focused on company culture in an ICT company located in Malta.
 Borg noted that using long work hours as a benchmark for ideal workers led to time pressure and even to burnout.
 Borg also noted the unequal effects on different kinds of workers, with mothers having the most trouble committing to the extra time demanded.